-Pride 2021 is here!
-With millions of folks identifying as LGBTQ+ and only two thirds of Gen Z identifying as straight, the norm is shifting and so is the language used within the growing community and beyond.
-Whether you personally identify as LGBTQ+, want to be a better ally or have been curious but too shy to ask, here’s a list of LGBTQ+ terms to know about sexual orientation and gender identity and expression.
+Pride 2022 is here!
+With millions of folks identifying as LGBTQ2S+ and only two thirds of Gen Z identifying as straight, the norm is shifting — and so is the language used within the growing community and beyond.
+Whether you personally identify as LGBTQ2S+, want to be a better ally or have been curious but too shy to ask, here’s a list of LGBTQ2S+ terms to know about sexual orientation and gender identity and expression.

-While we’ve put together a glossary, and provided definitions for a number of terms, just remember that at the end of the day, trust the person who may use these terms and their definition.
+While we’ve put together a glossary and provided definitions for a number of terms, just remember that the best terms to use may change and evolve over time.
+And, at the end of the day, trust the person who may use these terms and their definition.
 Read: don’t try and correct someone when they tell you who they are.

 Now, let’s get into the basics!

 LGBTTIQ2SA+; acronym: lesbian, gay, bisexual, transgender, transexual, intersex, queer, questioning, 2-spirited, asexual/aromantic/agender (some folks even use the “A” for ally).
 Note: in Canada, a similar acronym may also be 2SLGBTQIA+ (placing 2-spirited people first in the order as they are indigenous to this land).

 LGBTQIA; acronym: lesbian, gay, bisexual, transgender, transexual, queer, questioning, intersex, asexual/aromantic/agender.

 LGBTQ+; acronym: lesbian, gay, bisexual, transgender, transexual, queer, questioning plus.

 This is an umbrella term for queer (or non-normative) folks who have alternative sexuality or gender identity.